 - Only use this option when backing up a replica server.
 Its behavior is undefined when used on a source or non-replication server. - This option is not compatible with the --no-locking option; using both options together will make mysqlbackup throw an error. - This option is not compatible with the --only-innodb option. - For TTS backups for replica servers, use the --replica-info option to have the file backup_gtid_executed.sql generated and included in the backups.

-The option is an alias of --slave-info, which has been decprecated.
+The option is an alias of --slave-info, which has been decprecated since release 8.0.31.

 • --slave-info